 “It was a depressing way to lose, heartbreaking,” Ben says.
 “But we created a lot of fans with that heartbreak.
 The sting definitely lingered.”

 And just like the event organizing experiences of his college days, those losses helped set the stage for Wind Chill glory at the championship tournament in Salt Lake City in August.
-They were the underdog seed coming into characteristically wild Wasatch Front winds partly because their home field is indoors — no actual wind or chill to contend with.
+They were the underdog seed coming into characteristically wild Wasatch Front winds.

 Wind is a huge part of strategy and execution in every outdoor game.
 The DC Breeze were supposed to beat them easily in the semis, but Ben opted for an aggressive approach that capitalized on everyone’s low expectations of them.